catvin82/Waffles-Modpack-mod-catvm/README.md

 Windows

+Pre: Make sure you have java. if you don't get it at https://www.java.com/en/

 1: Unzip the .zip file

 2: On your keyboard press Windows key and R at the same time.
 Erase what is there.